In this article we’ll provide you with some guidelines to help you respond to negative reviews like a pro!

 6. Thank your customer for the review

-It might seem really counterintuitive but thanking a customer that left a negative review is actually a great strategy.
+It might seem counterintuitive but thanking a customer who left a negative review is a great strategy.
 Although the customer had a bad experience at your business (and shared this with the rest of the world) he or she gave you the possibility to grow!
 Genuine feedback like this is something that should be appreciated.